These are ways to find out more information about us:

 These are our main areas of work:

-WAVING HELLO is to celebrate diversity and to recognise the importance of trade and travel in the history of Western art, in particular as it is reflected in the collection at the Ashmolean.
-In doing so we will challenge preconceived notions about refugees and asylum seekers, exploring our common humanity in a creative and interdisciplinary way.
-The project will involve music, storytelling and/or poetry and visual arts and will be in collaboration with the education officer at the Ashmolean.
-The focus is likely to be on journeys - life journeys, physical journeys, storytelling through objects, the creation of written pieces that may become songs or performed pieces.
-It is very important that the finished ‘products’ and what they might be are inspired by the people taking part, many of whom spend their time as refugees/immigrants being “done to”.
-Our intention is to create and guide a process within which the participants have the opportunity not only to give voice to their stories but also shape the outcomes.
+WAVING HELLO was a project to celebrate diversity and to recognise the importance of trade and travel in the history of Western art, in particular as it is reflected in the collection at the Ashmolean.
+In doing so we set out to challenge preconceived notions about refugees and asylum seekers, exploring our common humanity in a creative and interdisciplinary way.
+The project involved music, storytelling, poetry and visual arts and was delivered in collaboration with the education officer at the Ashmolean.
+The focus was on journeys - life journeys, physical journeys, storytelling through objects, the creation of written pieces that became songs, poems and performed pieces.
+It was very important that the finished ‘products’ were inspired by the people taking part, many of whom spend their time as refugees/immigrants being “done to”.
+Our intention was to create and guide a process within which the participants had the opportunity not only to give voice to their stories but also to shape the outcomes.

-This will be an intergenerational project bringing together refugees and asylum seekers, primary and secondary school groups.
-Key to developing an understanding of what it means to leave home and the concepts of asylum and refuge is the involvement of people who have actually made this journey, whether they are still awaiting decisions of their final destinations (those at Campsfield), are in Oxford still attempting to find a permanent home (Crisis/Big Issue) or have already found a home of some kind in Oxford.
+This was an intergenerational project bringing together refugees and asylum seekers, primary and secondary school groups.
+Key to developing an understanding of what it means to leave home and the concepts of asylum and refuge was the involvement of people who have actually made this journey, whether they are still awaiting decisions of their final destinations (those at Campsfield), were in Oxford still attempting to find a permanent home (Crisis/Big Issue) or had already found a home of some kind in Oxford.

-The project is funded by the Patsy Wood Trust.
+The project was generously funded by the Patsy Wood Trust.